 Near the big tree of “La Ceiba” is the beautiful colonial church, San Miguel Arcángel.
 This small and beautiful colonial church dates back to the beginning of the 19th century.

-I recommend you to visit this colonial town during the weekend.
+I recommend you to visit the colonial town of Salcoatitan during the weekend.
 In addition to the normal touristic activities, you will be able to enjoy the local gastronomy served in the park in front of the colonial church.

 Juayua is a pre-Columbian Pipil town whose name in Nahuatl means “River of the Purple Orchids.”
 This small, vibrant town has plenty of activities for visitors to enjoy, especially on the weekends.